michaelpearce21/CI_MS1_DAL/README.md

 5. A menu and pricing information.
 6. A gallery page.

-These were taken and assessed agains the limitations of time (2 weeks) and buget, and given related viability / feasability score (opportunity numbers relate to above):
+These were taken and assessed agains the limitations of time and buget, and given related viability / feasability score (opportunity numbers relate to above):

 | Opportunity      | Importance    | Viability     |